refresh-bio/FAMSA/README.md

 # FAMSA
 Algorithm for large-scale multiple sequence alignments (400k proteins in 2 hours and 8BG of RAM)

+NOTE: In experimental branch one can find the latest FAMSA version with updates and experimental features.

 ## Installation and configuration

 FAMSA comes with a set of precompiled binaries for Windows, Linux, and OS X. They can be found under Releases tab.